OpenCyphal/vscode-dsdl/README.md

 ## Release Notes

+### 1.0.0

+First stable release.
+Changes:

+- State support for UAVCAN v1.0.
+The syntax definitions did not need updating.
+- Update the logo.

 ### 0.1.0

 The initial release of Extension.
 Added support for syntax highlighting and shortcuts for easy commenting/uncommenting of code.